pinterest/gestalt/docs/markdown/team_support/get_help.md

 ## Resources, Slack, and meetings — oh my!
 ### Dashboards, Jira, and OKRs

 If you’re curious what we’re working on, you can check out our [Gestalt sprint dashboard](https://pinch.pinadmin.com/gestaltSprint), our [full backlog](https://pinch.pinadmin.com/gestaltBacklog), and our Bugs Dashboard.
 To see the bigger picture, you can view our [OKRs](https://pinch.pinadmin.com/gestaltOKR) to understand our roadmap and priorities for each quarter.
-These priorities are determined through [partnership meetings](https://gestalt.pinterest.systems), which we use to learn about component needs and coordinate with designers to determine timelines.

 ### Slack channels

 Before reaching out, take a look at our [documentation](https://gestalt.pinterest.systems/) to see if it answers your question, because it will likely get you the fastest answer.
 Still need help?
 Try searching Slack for your question, and then feel free to ask if your question hasn’t been answered in the past.
-You can also reference our [Communication Guidelines](https://pinch.pinadmin.com/gestaltCommsGuidelines) for more info.
+You can also reference our [Communication guidelines](https://pinch.pinadmin.com/gestaltCommsGuidelines) for more info.
 [#gestalt-design](https://pinch.pinadmin.com/gestaltSlackDesign) is for design-focused questions.
 [#gestalt-eng-web](https://pinch.pinadmin.com/gestaltSlack) is for engineering-focused questions.

 ### Meetings and events
-Our meetings, events, and timelines can be found on the [Gestalt Event Calendar](https://pinch.pinadmin.com/gestaltCalendar).
+Our meetings, events, and timelines can be found on the [Gestalt event calendar](https://pinch.pinadmin.com/gestaltCalendar).
 We offer two different meetings for the community to bring questions, comments, ideas, and feedback:

 1. **Gestalt Office Hours**